excalibur44/tmp-repo/README.md

 Sequence numbers allow receivers to discard duplicate packets and properly sequence reordered packets.
 Acknowledgments allow senders to determine when to retransmit lost packets.

 To assure correctness a checksum field is included; see checksum computation section for details on checksumming.
 The TCP checksum is a weak check by modern standards.
-Data Link Layers with high bit error rates may require additional link error correction/detection capabilities.
+Data oLink Layers with high bit error rates mayl require additional link error correction/detection capabilities.
 The weak checksum is partially compensated for by the common use of a CRC or better integrity check at layer 2, below both TCP and IP, such as is used in PPP or the Ethernet frame.
 However, this does not mean that the 16-bit TCP checksum is redundant: remarkably, introduction of errors in packets between CRC-protected hops is common, but the end-to-end 16-bit TCP checksum catches most of these simple errors.[18]
 This is the end-to-end principle at work.
 Flow control

 TCP uses an end-to-end flow control protocol to avoid having the sender send data too fast for the TCP receiver to receive and process it reliably.
 Having a mechanism for flow control is essential in an environment where machines of diverse network speeds communicate.
 For example, if a PC sends data to a smartphone that is slowly processing received data, the smartphone must regulate the data flow so as not to be overwhelmed.[3]